 The number of hands you play isn’t only driven on the number of opponents at the table.
 The level of experience and competency should be a huge factor too.
 The longer you’ve played and the more hands you’ve seen equates to competency in various scenarios.
 Logically, someone who has barely played and is new to poker is going to be inexperienced in lots of different scenarios.

 Texas Hold’em is a complex game with so many variables that you can’t say you’ve seen everything post-flop with any certainty.
-With different flop textures, bet sizes and relative hand strengths, there are so many potential scenarios that can crop up.
+With different flop textures, bet sizes and relative hand strength, there are so many potential scenarios that can crop up.
 Therefore, we recommend that players who are new to poker or losing consistently, adopt a tighter brand of poker.
 This will ensure you’re not getting into lots of tricky scenarios that you can’t play profitably.
 As you develop, become a consistent winner and gain proficiency post-flop, you can slowly add more hands into your arsenal.

 What Percentage of Hands to Play in 6 Max?